Do I Need Medical Supervision if I need to Detox?

 Medical detox isn’t always required when someone is working through an addiction.
 The best solution is to talk to an experienced recovery team to determine the right treatment path.
 Typically, professionals recommend a medical detox if the following conditions are true:

-- The person has a physical addiction/dependency to specific chemicals or drugs
+- The person has a physical addiction/dependency on specific chemicals or drugs

 - The person’s physical health is at risk due to chemical changes in the body (withdrawal)